Ilario Zannino: Racketeering conviction

 As a result of the three-year FBI investigation, Zannino was among seven men, also including Samuel Granito and five of the Angiulo brothers, who were indicted by a grand jury on charges of racketeering, illegal gambling, loansharking, and murder on September 20, 1983.
 Zannino repeatedly asserted that he was unfit to stand trial due to heart problems, a claim that was overruled by federal judges.
 The prosecution contended that he had suffered only one heart attack in 1977, and that his condition had since been treatable with medication.
 Three hours after the beginning of the racketeering trial of Zannino and five co-defendants in the Federal District Court in Boston on the date of July 11, 1985, Zannino collapsed, complaining of chest pains, forcing judge David S. Nelson to halt the proceedings.
 Zannino was subsequently hospitalized at the Massachusetts General Hospital.
+He was found guilty of racketeering on March 6, 1987.

 Sent to prison for loansharking and illegal gambling, Ilaro Zannino died on February 27, 1996, of natural causes at the Medical Center for Federal Prisoners in Springfield, Missouri.